New Zealand fairy tern

 Thankfully, additional funding in recent years has allowed for much greater protection and monitoring.

-The duties of wardens include: monitoring breeding attempts, maintaining fences around nesting sites, nest translocation, predator identification and control (including video surveillance), egg and chick manipulation, public education, and law enforcement.
+The duties of a site ranger include: monitoring breeding attempts, maintaining fences around nesting sites, nest translocation, predator identification and control (including video surveillance), egg and chick manipulation, public education, and compliance.

-Volunteers play a big part in monitoring and surveillance to assist the wardens.
+Volunteers also play a big part in monitoring tara iti and are a great help to the rangers.

 Recovery Plan in action